 - Be prepared to improvise on a blues or a jazz standard of choice

 - You may be asked to sightread

 While Puget Sound does not offer a major in Jazz, its offerings include Jazz Orchestra, Jazz Combos, Jazz Theory & Improvisation, and Jazz History.

-On-Campus: Vocalists are provided an accompanist for on-campus auditions at no charge.
+On-Campus Auditioners: Vocalists are provided a collaborative pianist for on-campus auditions at no charge.
 Please email attached copies and a confirmed list of audition selections at least 10 days prior to your audition date to the music recruitment coordinator.
-Use an app like Scannable (free in the App store) or other scanning devices such as a printer, to provide clear copies of your music - blurry phone photos will not be accepted.
-Be sure to bring an original copy of your music to your audition.
+Use an app like Scannable (free in the App store) or other scanning devices such as a printer, to provide clear copies of your music - blurry phone photos will not be accepted, and all parts of the piano accompaniment must be scanned and fit on the page.
+Be sure to bring an original copy of your music to your audition, as well.

 Instrumentalists are not required to have accompaniment on-campus or at regional audition sites.
 Accompanists are not provided for instrumentalists auditioning.

 We offer virtual audition opportunities for all music applicants.
 Students who register for a virtual audition should expect outreach from the Music Admission Coordinator shortly after the registration deadline to arrange a short 15-minute audition interview.
 This interview will serve as a meet and greet with some of our wonderful faculty!